FiRE+iCE HEALTH & SANITATION PROGRAM

 Personal Protective Equipment (PPE).
 Appropriate PPE will be worn by all employees based on their role and responsibilities and in adherence to state or local regulations and guidance.
 Training on how to properly use and dispose of all PPE will be mandatory.
-Every employee entering the resort will be provided a mask and required to wear that mask while at the restaurant.
 Gloves will be provided to employees whose responsibilities require them as determined by medical experts including BOH, FOH, Hostesses and all managers.

 2. Cleaning Products and Protocols

 Cleaning products and protocols which meet EPA guidelines2 and are approved for use and effective against viruses, bacteria and other airborne and blood borne pathogens.
 We are working with our vendors, distribution partners and suppliers to ensure an uninterrupted supply of these cleaning supplies and the necessary PPE.

 Public Spaces and Communal Areas.
 The frequency of cleaning and sanitizing has been increased in all public spaces with an emphasis on frequent contact surfaces including, but not limited to, check-in counters, elevators and elevator buttons, door handles, bathrooms, stair handrails, dining surfaces and seating areas.

 Back of the House.
 The frequency of cleaning and sanitizing will also increase in high traffic back of house areas with an emphasis employee entrances, employee rooms, employee restrooms, offices and kitchens.